Archive for April, 2009

 Monday, April 13th, 2009

-This is my other favorite song by the Hello People, which appeared as a non-album single in 1968.
-Cheers to the poster of this Teen Time appearance, which you better enjoy before some J. Arthur Crank demands it to be yanked.
-So many curious things about it: the local-yokel teens (all African-American during the opening title sequence but all caucasian during the actual taping); the telling facial expression on the host just before the band goes on; and the blissed out performance by the band which is already a tad bit disturbing even before you realize that they’re singing about armageddon.
+A spooky 1968 non-album single by these clown rock pioneers.
+Their appearance on Teen Time (thanks to the YouTube poster) has so many curious things about it: the local-yokel teens (all African-American during the opening title sequence but all Caucasian during the actual taping); the telling facial expression on the host just before the band goes on; and the blissed out performance by the band which is already a bit disturbing even before you realize that they’re singing about Armageddon.

 Sunday, April 12th, 2009